Is an Affiliate Management

 There are three main areas companies need to be clear about – both internally and with their agency:

-1. Spend – Companies must be decided on what they intend to spend on their program in order to minimize or eliminate miscommunication and surprises.
+1. Spend – Companies must be clear on what they intend to spend on their affiliate program in order to minimize or eliminate miscommunication and surprises.

-2. Measuring return – Whether the company uses return on ad spend, cost per acquisition–or both–ensure that a target is set in order to accurately evaluate profitability and performance.
+2. Measuring return – Whether the company uses return on ad spend, cost per action (CPA)–or both–ensure that a target is set in order to accurately evaluate profitability and performance.
 Knowing that information in advance allows the agency to be clear about what they need to generate for their client.

 For example, if $30 CPA is the ceiling, then they can determine the revenue thresholds and commission rates that need to be met to ensure profitability.